microsoft/microsoft-ui-xaml-specs/active/XamlServiceProvider/XamlServiceProviderApi.md

 > To do: Add an Issue to cs/winrt to project IServiceProvider to .Net5 as [System.IServiceProvider](http://msdn.microsoft.com/library/System.IServiceProvider)?

-## How markup extensions work in Xaml markup
+## How markup extensions are used in Xaml markup

 A developer defines a custom markup extension by subclassing the MarkupExtension class and overriding the ProvideValue method.
 This can then be used in Xaml markup: the markup extension can be created using the "{ }" markup expression syntax, and the return value from ProvideValue will be set as the property value.